hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.js.md

 I'll try to finish up adding proper `date!` support, but then that'll be all for a while

 [8:44:58](#qK9feR2EO8Q-QDC9RIr2838tiLR2o6BNwBfWQnHurQY) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-That's sad to read. Ì†ΩÌ∏ü I hope you get well soon!
+That's sad to read. üòü I hope you get well soon!
 And thanks for all your great work!

 [11:29:46](#BpeLjb80zs9CKxYrJQKZBE8wvDFzpCFffbnU0yFDcEE) <GiuseppeChillemi (GiuseppeChillemi)>:
 It's not a terribile news, there are solutions. https://images.app.goo.gl/sNJvtjLEoHLY7rQp7